DILCISBoard/E-ARK-CSIP/specification/implementation/metadata/general-requirements/index.md

 ```

 ### Referencing other packages
 As with internal referencing it is crucial that external references to other related packages are expressed in an interoperable manner.
-As such all references to other CS IP Information Packages MUST use the value of the `mets/@OBJID` attribute of the package.
+As such all references to other CS IP Information Packages MUST use the value of the **Content Identifcation**-element ( `mets/@OBJID` ) attribute of the package.